Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Score-Matching Representative Approach for GLMs

-The MR approach works very well for linear models.
-It has been validated for GLMs when $\Delta$ is sufficiently small.
-Nevertheless, simulation studies in this section show that SMR is significantly better than MR for moderate $\Delta$ with GLMs.

-Logistic regression model is one of the most widely used generalized linear models.
-It connects the expectation of Bernoulli or binomial response with a linear predictor via the logit link $g(\mu) = {\rm logit}(\mu) := \log[\mu/(1-\mu)]$. \cite{wang2017} proposed an A-optimal subsampling approach for big data logistic regression, which samples a pre-specified number of data points according to the A-optimality in optimal design theory.
+Logistic regression model is one of the most widely used generalized linear models. \cite{wang2017} proposed an A-optimal subsampling approach for big data logistic regression.
+Following \cite{wang2017}, we run a comprehensive simulation study with the model